rmsmportier/CMSCI120Base/chapter5.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:ab29ce1bd4
 ## Add In Functions (2)

-Let's look at 2 more math module functions.
+Let's look at two more math module functions.
 We have learned about floor division, also called integer division.
-We can use a function from *math* to accomplish the same thing.
+We can use a function from *math* to achieve same result.
+This function is useful when we have completed complex arithmetic expression evaluation as // only works when we provide two operands.

-What if we want to know the integer that is just above the value we calculate?
+What if we want to know the smallest integer greater than the value we calculate?
 We could choose to round the decimal value to the nearest integer.
-We can also use a function from *math* that would do the same thing.
+While this would work for display purposes, it would not for subsequent calculations that might rely on the integer value.
+We can instead use a function from *math*.

-If floor gives us the integer just below, what function should we look to find?
+If floor gives us the greatest integer less than, what function should we look to find?

 *** =instructions
 - Enter *import math* in order to use the functions in this module